 Born in Liverpool and brought up on the Isle of Man, I have performed widely in opera, recital, music-theatre, theatre, tv, film and radio.
 I work with leading orchestras, ensembles and collaborators.
 Together we push boundaries and cross genres to translate the present and imagine futures.

-I’m a lyric mezzo-soprano and character actor, specialising in singer actor roles.
-Over the years, I’ve had the most amount of fun playing a variety of women in various stages of graceful and disgraceful behaviour.
-Most of these women have been innocent types with oodles of backbone, many have been mother figures, others self-serving matriarchs.
+I’m a lyric mezzo-soprano and character actor, specialising in singer-actor roles.
+I’m known for my warm tone, stylistic flexibility, and immersion in role.
+Over the years, I’ve had the most amount of fun playing a variety of characters in various stages of graceful and disgraceful behaviour.
+From mother figures to matriarchs and inmates to prime ministers.

-With a particular interest in experimental and multi-disciplinary practice, I have performed two critically acclaimed world premieres: The art/science collaboration, The Algae Opera (Burton Nitta/Gameshow Outpatient for V&A) and James Wishart’s polemic, 23 Songs for a Madwoman with RLPO’s Ensemble 1010, conducted by Clark Rundell.
+With a passion for experimental and multi-disciplinary practice, I have performed three world premieres to critical acclaim: Developed and performed the roles of Evalga (The Algae Opera) and Britannia (New Organs of Creation) for an art/science collaboration with Burton Nitta/Matt Rogers; Created the Mad Woman for James Wishart’s polemic, 23 Songs for a Madwoman with RLPO’s Ensemble 1010, conducted by Clark Rundell.

 A curator and creator of song recitals and a regular poetry reader, I love a covert moment, understand that song can heal and I am always ready to listen.